bitovi/academy/README.md

 # Academy

-Everything we know about front-end, backend, and design consulting and management.
+Everything we know about front-end, back-end, and design consulting and management.
 Go to https://bitovi.github.io/academy/ to learn what we know.